barsdeveloper/tree-ds/README.md

 cout << "size: " << t.size() << " (" << *t.begin() << ")" << endl;
 ```

-The most simple way to use this library is to construct trees inline.
+The most simple way to use this library is to create inline trees.
 To to this just take a reference to `tree<int>::produce_node` and call the operator () (function call operator).
 Look at the following example.

 ```c++
 auto& n = ds::tree<int>::produce_node;